-- Payrolling constructions are still be possible, however payroll companies will no longer be able to use a temporary employment clause and a more extensive chain provision for payroll employees.
-In addition, this types of employees are entitled to the same employment conditions as employees working in an equal or comparable position employed by the employer.
+- Payrolling constructions are still possible, however payroll companies will no longer be able to use a temporary employment clause and a more extensive chain provision for payroll employees.
+In addition, these employee working types are entitled to the same employment conditions as employees working in an equal or a comparable position employed by the employer.

 - New formula for calculating the severance payment [transitievergoeding]: